havarddj/typst-preview.el/README.md

 Enabling `typst-preview-mode` runs `typst-preview-start`, which does a few things:

+-   Asks for a master file, and if there is a preview process with same master, attaches the current file to that process.
+Otherwise it will:
--   Starts `typst-preview` on the current file, sending results to the buffer `*ws-typst-server*`.
+    -   Start `typst-preview` on the current file, sending results to the buffer `*ws-typst-server*`.
--   Connects to the `typst-preview` server using `websocket`
+    -   Connect to the `typst-preview` server using `websocket`.
--   Opens a browser pointing at the address of the preview
+-   Then it opens a browser pointing at the address of the preview, and
 -   Adds a hook to `after-change-functions` which sends the buffer to the server at each keystroke.